ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog for 3.0.9

+- Fix for error generated guild finder rather then guild history

+## ChangeLog for 3.0.8

+- Added localization strings for new "Use Sales History Size Only" to the rest of the languages

+## ChangeLog for 3.0.7

+- Fix Price Calculator Bug
+- Add toggle to ignore min and max count when trimming sales data

+## ChangeLog for 3.0.6

+- Same as 3.0.4
+- More recipe updates from - Dolgubon
+- Fix for Lua errors for new saved vars - Dolgubon

+## ChangeLog for 3.0.5

+- Reverted back to 3.0.3 until a fix for Lua errors can be implemented

+## ChangeLog for 3.0.4

+- Adjustment to item link trait discovery Aldanga
+- Update to recipe calculations Dolgubon (Still some recipes may not show mat price)
+- Added event index count to guild history tab and the amount of history loaded in hours, days.
+Using a built in Zenimax routine.
+It does not show 1d 3h, just 1 day or 2 days.

+## ChangeLog for 3.0.3

+- Updated event monitor so it will properly activate after zoning

+## ChangeLog for 3.0.2

+- Added decrement button since background scan is no longer present.
+It will deduct 50 from the event index, more like a rewind just a bit if you think you missed a sale.

+## ChangeLog for 3.0.1

+- Uncommented a few things in MM clean when checking for numbers that should not be strings

+## ChangeLog for 3.0.0

+- Initial changes to add an event monitor for guild history as it comes in.
+This is the same feature as introduced in 2.4.8.

+## ChangeLog for 2.5.0

+- Reverted MM to the sate of Philgo's last update 2.3.1
+- Fix for MasterMerchant_Util.lua:466 to fix bug introduced in 2.3.1
+- Reverted all scanning mechanics to 2.3.1
+- Reverted indexing and filtering mechanics to 2.2.1
+- By reverting indexing and filtering mechanics this fixes the issues with personal sales not appearing in the master merchant window
+- Updated Kiosk flip times for Tuesday.
+Which includes the removal of tracking the 9 day week prior to the kiosk flip.

+## ChangeLog for 2.4.9

+- Updated /mm help
+- Typecast certain variables for comparisons.
+Which hopefully will not allow anymore duplicate sales entries.
+- Changed verbose level for Event Monitor (Now verbose 5) Default verbose is 4
+- Hopefully fixed bug with MasterMerchant.lua line:2218

+## ChangeLog for 2.4.8

+- Simple indexing and scanning removed (introduced in 2.3.1)
+- Background scan removed (See NOTE1)
+- /mm missing removed (See NOTE2)
+- Added guild history monitoring
+- Improved duplicate checking when using /mm dups

+NOTE1: During testing the requests from the server were denied 1440 times and granted 30 times over a course of 40 minutes for 3 different guilds.

+NOTE2: Guild history is not sorted.
+Therefore you can not start at a certain place by tracking a specific time or event and scan from that point.
+The only viable option is to track the number of events and then avoid scanning the same events.

+## ChangeLog for 2.4.7

+- Left a debug message active sorry

+## ChangeLog for 2.4.6

+- Left a debug message active sorry

+## ChangeLog for 2.4.5

+- Revised Kiosk cut off time routines

+## ChangeLog for 2.4.4

+- Removed Philgo's Simple Indexing and Simple Scanning.

+Note: At this time there are still performance issues.
+I will be addressing them as time permits.
+Removing Simple Indexing and Simple Scanning will introduce old performance issues.
+There isn't anything I can do about that at this time.
+I went with functionality over performance for now.

+## ChangeLog for 2.4.3

+- Fixed some typos

+## ChangeLog for 2.4.2

+- Revised Kiosk cut off time routines

+NOTE: Needs testing for EU

+## ChangeLog for 2.4.1

+- Oops missed a few debug message thresholds

+## ChangeLog for 2.4.0

+- Time between scans 5 minutes minimum now because data is provided by the server without requesting it.
+- Time between requests for data 30 seconds because the server already gives you data about once a minute.

+NOTE: After more testing with my new cache library there is no reason to send frequent requests to the server for more data because the request is denied.
+Data is already provided about every minute.
+My cache library shows that with that kind of interval, 2 to 3 minutes you would be caught up as far as sales for your guild.
+After that you would just receive data you already have plus any new sales.
+This includes being logged out for 5 hours.

+## ChangeLog for 2.3.9

+- Removed some of the additional delays.

+## ChangeLog for 2.3.8

+- Added debug framework for odd reported errors

+## ChangeLog for 2.3.7

+- First adjustment for 9 day week, then regular 7 day weeks.
+- More updates as information is confirmed.

+## ChangeLog for 2.3.6

+- Adjusted position of UI element 'Hide Offline' when viewing guild sales from guild roster

+## ChangeLog for 2.3.5

+- Adjusted routine to account for when the guild store is offline and we are waiting for Zenimax to resolve the issue

+## ChangeLog for 2.3.4

+- Use Zenimax API function GetGuildKioskCycleTimes() instead of previous method

+## ChangeLog for 2.3.3

+- Removed left over debug routines for mouse over controls when verbose was set to 5

 ## ChangeLog for 2.3.2

 - Fix for MasterMerchant_Util.lua:466